EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 factors can be very large.

 An amplification attack using observe is illustrated in
 {{ampmulti_nk}}.
-If each notification response is a times larger than the registration request and each request results in n notifications, the amplification factor is a * n.
+If each notification response is c times larger than the registration request and each request results in n notifications, the amplification factor is c * n.
 By registering the same client several times using different Tokens or port numbers, the bandwidth can be increased.
 By updating the observed resource, the attacker may trigger notifications and increase the size of the notifications.
 By using